Blackwood416/Dotfiles/README.md

 # Introduction

-This repository is just my personal GUI configuration.
-If you like it, you can click the Star button.
+This repository is just used to store my personal GUI configuration.
+If you like it, please click the Star button.

 # Usage

 Clone this repo to your local filesystem and then run the bash script named **install.sh**.
-You can use the following commands:
+You can use the following commands to do so:

 ```bash
 cd ~